Revealed: Drastic Cutbacks to E3 Business Plan After €85m Student Forecast Drop

 The explanations offered suggest that Trinity overestimated its ability to recruit non-EU students, as well as failing to accurately predict many of the difficulties that would arise over the course of its implementation.

-And they cite the implementation of the Trinity Education Project (TEP) as a factor that has complicated the plan.
+And they cite the implementation of the TEP as a factor that has complicated the plan.

 The lack of a full marketing team, according to the presentation, “stretched” the College’s previous targets for attracting non-EU students and caused a reduction in the number of full-time students that will enrol in E3’s courses.